 Douska doesn’t bother with costumes.
 Instead, this casual spot on the LES specializes in to-the-point handrolls where you’ll pretty much only taste fish, rice, and nori.
 If you’re used to some of the more theatrical sushi around NYC, these handrolls might appear to be wearing their birthday suits.
 But that won’t matter once you experience the way the fresh yellowtail, a few rogue scallions, and warm vinegary rice come together in a little hug of crispy nori without any sauteed tomato or fried taro.

 If you’re in a snacking mood or you have your heart set on eating mackerel or monkfish liver, focus on Douska’s a la carte handroll options.
-Otherwise, try one of their handroll sets, the most expensive of which costs $35 and comes with six rolls.
+Otherwise, try one of their handroll sets, most of which are under $50 and include anywhere from three to six handrolls.
 Not only is this a better value than going the la carte route, but you’ll still be able to try our favorites - the snapper and buttery negi toro.

 Douska’s simplicity extends beyond its minimalist handrolls.
 There’s no stress about securing one of the 12 seats, no rush to cram salmon down your throat like an impatient seal, and not much by way of decor (apart from a mixed media portrait of Anthony Bourdain and a few skateboard decks mounted on the wall behind the chefs).
 Eating at Douska is laidback, especially when compared to Nami Nori in the West Village, where you may have to wait the length of The Irishman to eat five handrolls in 20 minutes, or Kazunori in Nomad, where you’ll feel like a sardine with high blood pressure.